falsandtru/dw-cache/README.md

     - TinyLFU is worse than LRU in theory.
     - **TinyLFU is just an incomplete implementation of W-TinyLFU.**
   - High overhead
-    - Read and write 40 array elements per access.
+    - Read and write average 40 array elements per access.
   - Restricted delete operation
     - Bloom filters don't support delete operation.
     - *Frequent delete operations degrade performance.*
   - Spike latency
-    - **Whole reset of Bloom filters takes linear time.**
+    - ***Whole reset of Bloom filters takes linear time.***
   - Vulnerable algorithm
     - *Burst access saturates Bloom filters.*
 - W-TinyLFU
   - High overhead
-    - Read and write 40 array elements per access.
+    - Read and write average 40 array elements per access.
   - Restricted delete operation
     - Bloom filters don't support delete operation.
     - *Frequent delete operations degrade performance.*
   - Spike latency
-    - **Whole reset of Bloom filters takes linear time.**
+    - ***Whole reset of Bloom filters takes linear time.***

 ## Hit ratio

 Note that another cache algorithm sometimes changes the parameter values per workload to get a favorite result as the paper of TinyLFU has changed the window size of W-TinyLFU.

-All the results of DWC are measured by the same default parameter values.
+- DWC's results are measured by the same default parameter values.
-TinyLFU's results are traces of Ristretto.
+- TinyLFU's results are the traces of Ristretto.
-W-TinyLFU's results are traces of Caffeine.
+- W-TinyLFU's results are the traces of Caffeine.
+- Mathematical evaluation is the most common evaluation method.
+- Engineering evaluation is a corrected evaluation method based on hits per memory size.
+  - Current engineering hit ratios are calculated by simplified evaluation.
+  - Accurate last engineering hit ratios of W-TinyLFU are approx. +10%.

 1. Set the datasets to `./benchmark/trace` (See `./benchmark/ratio.ts`).
-2. Run `npm i`
+2. Run `npm i`.
-3. Run `npm run bench`
+3. Run `npm run bench`.
 4. Click the DEBUG button to open a debug tab.
 5. Close the previous tab.
 6. Press F12 key to open devtools.